Pre-creating a database for Windows authentication

 - During installation select the pre-created db option.

-Enter the same user name in the Business user name and System user name fields, and the same password in the Business user password and System user password fields.
+Enter the same user name in the Business user name, System user name, and Openfire user name fields, and the same password in the Business user password, System user password, and Openfire user password fields

-- (For upgrade) If you set the Network security: LAN Manager authentication level field to Send NTLMv2 response only/refuse LM & NTLM, select the Use NTLMv2 check box during upgrade.
+- (For upgrade) If you have set the Network security: LAN Manager authentication level field to Send NTLMv2 response only/refuse LM & NTLM, you must select the Use NTLMv2 check box during upgrade.

 Where to go from here

-Make sure that you have completed the remaining steps in Preparing for installation of Digital Workplace.
+Make sure that you have completed the remaining steps in Preparing for installation of BMC Digital Workplace and Smart IT.